TryCatchE/CustomerManagement/README.md

 # Customer Management API

 ## Introduction
 Customer Management API is a web application designed to manage customers, their orders, and related data.
-It provides a set of RESTful API endpoints to perform CRUD operations on customers, orders, and associated entities.
+It provides a set of RESTful API endpoints to perform CRUD operations on customers, orders, and associated entities, with token authentication to ensure secure access and operations.

 ## Installation
 1. Clone the repository to your local machine.